freand76/digsim/docs/documentation.md

 A test cycle could be like this:
  * Create verilog design
  * Do Yosys synthesis
- * Add yosys compoent to circuit
+ * Add yosys component to circuit
- * Connect conmponet with other components
+ * Connect component with other components
  * Run simulation to test functionality
  * Update verilog
  * Do Yosys synthesis